The Poem of Ecstasy: Music

-The work can be split into three major theme groups: one group that is characterized by slower chromatic winding, one faster and more agitated group characterized by quick leaps and trills, and one featuring three themes presented by the brass (a horn fanfare to provide a rhythmic motif, a trumpet fanfare emerging from the surrounding texture, and a more lyrical trumpet theme).
-These three groups are presented separately at the outset of the piece, but are later developed and combined in different ways.
-The piece also builds to two major climaxes: one in the middle and one at the end.
+The work can be split into three major theme groups: one characterized by slower chromatic winding, one faster and more agitated group characterized by quick leaps and trills, and one featuring three themes presented by the brass (a horn fanfare to provide a rhythmic motif, a trumpet fanfare emerging from the surrounding texture, and a more lyrical trumpet theme).
+These groups are presented separately at the outset and then developed and combined in various ways.
+The piece builds to two major climaxes: one in the middle and one at the end.
 Both are built on themes from the third group and accompanied by string and woodwind tremolos and trills.
 At the second climax, Scriabin introduces low bells and organ, and maintains a trumpet and percussion ostinato throughout.

-Scriabin wrote a poem over three hundred lines long to accompany the music, though not to be recited with it.
-The poem tracks the ascent of a spirit into consciousness, catalyzed by the recurring appearance of "trembling presentiments of dark rhythms" that later transform into "bright presentiments of shining rhythms" as the spirit realizes the excitement of the struggle against them, contrasted with the "boredom, melancholy, and emptiness" felt after victory over them.
+Scriabin wrote a poem to accompany the music, though not to be recited with it.
+It tracks a spirit's ascent into consciousness, catalyzed by the recurring appearance of "trembling presentiments of dark rhythms" that transform into "bright presentiments of shining rhythms" as the spirit realizes the excitement of the struggle against them, contrasted with the "boredom, melancholy, and emptiness" felt after victory over them.
 The ascent into consciousness is illustrated by the gradual shift from third-person "Spirit" to first person "I".
 Scriabin also based his fifth piano sonata on the poem, and in the first publication of the sonata he included the following lines: